 Recent Christian thinking concerning the important issues facing the Church in the modern world are explored.
 Emphasis is placed on the 20th century and today's Western, post-Christian culture.
-Meets the general studies core requirement in God's Word and the Christian Response (Doctrine).
+Meets general studies core doctrine requirement for God's Word and the Christian Response.
 Prerequisites: CMIN 108, PHIL 220, UBBL 100, and UBBL 230 (or equivalent)